stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 *A flickering flame appears in your hand - useful for providing light or attacking your enemies.*

 You summon a flame in the palm of your hand.
 The flame remains there for the duration and harms neither you nor your equipment.
 The flame sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
-The spell ends if you dismiss it as an action or if you cast it again.
+The spell ends if you dismiss it as a free action, or if you cast it again.

 You can also attack with the flame, although doing so ends the spell.
 When you cast this spell, or as 2 actions on a later turn, you can hurl the flame at a target within 30 feet of you.
 Make a ranged spell attack.
 On a hit, the target takes 1d8 + your spellcasting ability modifier fire damage.